Paid Internships at the Native American Village

 Statement of interest: questions to address are on the application

 Two letters of recommendation: Please have letters of recommendation emailed to email@example.com with your name as the email subject.

 When will I know if my application has been accepted?

-Notification about placement occurs no later than ten days after the deadline.
+Notification about placement occurs no later than two weeks after the deadline.
 If sooner notification is needed, please contact the Intern Program Coordinator at firstname.lastname@example.org.